Dirzys/ComputerScienceLargePractical/README.md

 consider this as an error since the original simulation would have two identical routes/roads that might be mixed up by the simulation (unless, of course, we are removing these identical instances from our state)

+---CODE OPTIMISATION---

+From the beginning I have tried to write my code as efficient as possible.
+When I was designing my simulator I decided to do as much work as possible when updating the state rather than while calculating possible events, because there are a lot of events that won't be picked up (actually only one will be) and that would be not efficient (hence only most important information that would allow to know what kind of event is possible and the rate of that event is calculated while everything else is done while updating the state after picking one event)

+At the end of implementation I have additionally used profiler with the following command:

+	python -m cProfile main.py *

+where * means different test inputs

+I have found out that splitting bus id to get route number was very inefficient (even though it was using this operation very often).
+Therefore, I have changed my code so now Bus object also keeps route number (not only bus id) and when looking for route number there is no need to split bus id to get it.
+With this change I have managed to make my simulator 2 tiems faster.

+I have also found that remove function (for list objects, not deque) is less efficient than list comprehension, hence I am using list comprehension and it made my simulator even more faster.